Officers and Directors

 Patricia E. Higgins joined Columbia in September 2012 as Vice President of E-Commerce.
 Prior to joining Columbia, Ms. Higgins served as Senior Vice President, E-Commerce at TOMS Shoes, Inc. and in various leadership roles in E-Commerce, retail and customer service operations at Guess?, Inc., Hot Topic, Inc., Cooking.com and Williams-Sonoma, Inc.

-Gertrude Boyle (age 91) has served as Chairman of the Board of Directors since 1970.
+Gertrude Boyle (age 93) has served as Chairman of the Board of Directors since 1970.
 Mrs. Boyle also served as Columbia’s President from 1970 to 1988.
-Mrs. Boyle is Timothy P. Boyle and Sarah A. Bany’s mother.
+Mrs. Boyle is Timothy P. Boyle’s and Sarah A. Bany’s mother and Joseph P. Boyle’s grandmother.
 Mrs. Boyle has been involved in the business throughout its various stages and, in particular, she has been an active participant in Columbia’s promotional campaigns.
 Mrs. Boyle’s philanthropic endeavors and leadership in the Portland community have been widely recognized and honored, enhancing Columbia’s community relationships.

-Timothy P. Boyle (age 65) has served on the Board of Directors since 1978.
-Mr. Boyle joined Columbia in 1971 as General Manager and has served as President and Chief Executive Officer since 1988.
-Mr. Boyle is also a member of the board of directors of Northwest Natural Gas Company (NYSE: NWN) and Craft Brewers Alliance, Inc. (Nasdaq: BREW).
-Mr. Boyle is Gertrude Boyle’s son and Sarah A. Bany’s brother.
-Mr. Boyle has spent his entire business career growing Columbia into one of the largest outerwear companies in the world.
+Timothy P. Boyle (age 67) has served on the Board of Directors since 1978.
+Mr. Boyle joined Columbia in 1971 as General Manager, has served as Chief Executive Officer of Columbia Sportswear Company since 1988, and reassumed the role of President in 2017, which he had previously held from 1988 to 2015.
+Mr. Boyle is also a member of the board of directors of Northwest Natural Gas Company (NYSE: NWN) and Craft Brew Alliance, Inc. (NASDAQ: BREW).
+Mr. Boyle is Gertrude Boyle’s son, Sarah A. Bany’s brother and Joseph P. Boyle’s father.
+Mr. Boyle has spent his entire business career growing Columbia into one of the largest apparel & footwear companies in the world.
 Mr. Boyle’s customer relationships, market knowledge and breadth of experience performing nearly every function within Columbia has resulted in a deep understanding of the business issues facing Columbia.

-Sarah A. Bany (age 56) has served on the Board of Directors since 1988.
+Sarah A. Bany (age 58) has served on the Board of Directors since 1988.
 Since 2001, Ms. Bany has been a co-owner of Moonstruck Chocolate Company.
 From 1979 to August 1998, Ms. Bany held various positions at Columbia, including Director of Retail Stores.
-Ms. Bany is Gertrude Boyle’s daughter and Timothy P. Boyle’s sister.
-Ms. Bany’s years of service at Columbia and her brand development experience has resulted in a deep understanding of Columbia’s business, particularly with respect to brand enhancement and marketing.
+Ms. Bany is Gertrude Boyle’s daughter, Timothy P. Boyle’s sister and Joseph P. Boyle’s aunt.
+Ms. Bany’s years of service at Columbia and her brand development experience have resulted in a deep understanding of Columbia’s business, particularly with respect to brand enhancement and marketing.

-Andy D. Bryant (age 65) has served on the Board of Directors since 2005.
+Andy D. Bryant (age 66) has served on the Board of Directors since 2005.
 Mr. Bryant chairs the Nominating and Corporate Governance Committee.
-Mr. Bryant was named Chairman of the Board of Intel Corporation (Nasdaq: INTC) in May, 2012.
+Mr. Bryant was named Chairman of the Board of Intel Corporation (NASDAQ: INTC) in May 2012.
 Previously, Mr. Bryant was named a director and Vice Chairman of Intel in July 2011 and most recently served as Executive Vice President of Technology, Manufacturing and Enterprise Services and Chief Administrative Officer of Intel Corporation until January 2012.
-Mr. Bryant joined Intel in 1981 as Controller for the Commercial Memory Systems Operation, became the Chief Financial Officer in February 1994, and was promoted to Senior Vice President in January 1999.
+Mr. Bryant joined Intel in 1981 as Controller for the Commercial Memory Systems Operation, became the Chief Financial Officer in February 1994 and was promoted to Senior Vice President in January 1999.
 Mr. Bryant expanded his role to Chief Financial and Enterprise Services Officer in December 1999, and was promoted to Chief Administrative Officer in October 2007.
 Prior to joining Intel, Mr. Bryant held positions in finance at Ford Motor Company and Chrysler Corporation.
-Mr. Bryant served on the Board of Directors of Synopsys, Inc. (Nasdaq: SNPS) from 1999 to 2005 and is a member of the board of directors of McKesson Corporation (NYSE: MCK).
+Mr. Bryant served on the board of directors of Synopsys, Inc. (NASDAQ: SNPS) from 1999 to 2005 and is a member of the board of directors of McKesson Corporation (NYSE: MCK).
 Mr. Bryant’s years of experience at a large, global public company provide operational, strategic planning and financial expertise to the Board.

-Walter T. Klenz (age 69) has served on the Board of Directors since 2000.
+Walter T. Klenz (age 71) has served on the Board of Directors since 2000.
 He served as Managing Director of Beringer Blass Wine Estates from 2001 until his retirement in 2005.
-Mr. Klenz became President and Chief Executive Officer of Beringer Wine Estates in 1990, and Chairman of its board of directors in August 1997, and he served in those positions until the 2000 acquisition of Beringer Wine Estates by Foster’s Group Limited.
+Mr. Klenz became President and Chief Executive Officer of Beringer Wine Estates in 1990 and Chairman of its board of directors in August 1997, and he served in those positions until the 2000 acquisition of Beringer Wine Estates by Foster’s Group Limited.
 Mr. Klenz joined Beringer Wine Estates in 1976 as Director of Marketing for the Beringer brand, where he also served as Chief Financial Officer from 1981 to 1990.
 He served as a director of America West Airlines from 1998 until 2005.
-Mr. Klenz also serves as a director of Vincraft Group and J. Lohr Winery, both privately-held wine companies.
-Mr. Klenz brings a combination of global branding, distribution, financial and operational expertise to the Board.
+Mr. Klenz also serves as a director of Vincraft Group, Free Flow Wines and J. Lohr Winery, all privately-held wine companies, and Sonoma State University Wine Business Institute, a non-profit organization.
+Mr. Klenz brings a combination of global branding, distribution, financial, and operational expertise to the Board.